 Selection criteria

-To help you make a decision, I reviewed dozens of information security guidelines and standards.
+I reviewed dozens of information security guidelines and standards.
 In this analysis, I selected only generic ones.
-I excluded governance or risk management frameworks.
-I have also excluded security guidelines that are very specific to products or technologies.
-Industry or sector specific frameworks are treated separately.
+I have excluded security guidelines that are very specific to products or technologies.

 Selected cybersecurity frameworks